andres81/Model_of_the_Psyche/case-files/glossary-an-ubiquitous-language/README.md

 example or anywhere outside in the real world, the realm of society, where others perceive it as a social situation, or a projected on to others one.

-## Dump of brainfarts that might one day become something on their own
+## Dump of brain farts that might one day become something on their own

+---

+I keep fantasizing about Joe Rogan announcing, one day, that beautiful unforgettable moment, that dr. Peterson is going to have his own Netflix standup special...

+"You know that feeling, when your next client walks in, and you immediately get that feeling... it's gonna be a long hour this one!
+Clients... right?
+Deal with your own emotions for the love of therapy.
+Make it at least interesting for me.
+Where is your empathy for me...
+I studied years for this and then this is it?
+NEEEEXT!
+Give me some complex problems, let me have those patients that will make me famous!"

+"Maybe I can create some psychological problems... let me engineer the perfect situation to be solved.
+Let me be the creator of my success, brilliant!"

 ---